olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/test-api.md

 Title: Task 6 - Test your API
 menu:
   main:
-    parent: "Getting Started with Tyk-Cloud"
+    parent: "Getting Started with Tyk Cloud"
 weight: 6
 aliases:
     - /tyk-cloud/test-api/
 ---

+## Introduction

+You can use Tyk Cloud to manage your APIs effectively and with minimal effort.
+This page shows how you can test an API that you have added to Tyk Cloud, to ensure that it’s functioning correctly.

-You'll now access the API you setup in [Task 5](/docs/tyk-cloud/getting-started-tyk-cloud/first-api/) from the Edge Gateway within Tyk-Cloud.
+You'll now access the API you setup in [Task 5](/docs/tyk-cloud/getting-started-tyk-cloud/first-api/) from the Edge Gateway within Tyk Cloud.

 ## Step One - Access the Gateway Ingress